jpransxdev/HP-Spectre-X360-13-Early-2019-Hackintosh/README.md

 > For different model, please follow [tonymacx86](https://www.tonymacx86.com/threads/guide-hp-spectre-x360-13-ap0037tu-late-2018.295518/) to generate your own DSDT.aml, apply patches and put it back to EFI.

+### Fix for Safari video freezes on YouTube (Safari 14)!
+* Go to safari preferences > Advanced
+* Enable develop menu
+* Go to Develop menu > Experimental Features > Enable WebRTC VP9 Codec
+> Note: If freezes occur elsewhere you can also try enabling H265 codec :)

 ### To boot you need to choose PreLoader.efi
 To add Clover preloader to Boot menu you can create a new partition for Windows on the drive, install windows then
 > Thanks to ctxdl @tonymac